 This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
 For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

+Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Work Readiness Services form, before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 …

-13.8.3 Outcomes Required for Payment
+13.8.3 VAT Skills to Pay the Bills—Mastering Soft Skills for Workplace Success Outcomes Required for Payment

 The vocational adjustment trainer documents in descriptive terms all the information required on the VR3124, VAT Soft Skills to Pay the Bills and SA, including evidence that:

+training was delivered as indicated on the VR3121, Referral for Work Readiness Services;

 the training was provided without exceeding the ratio of one staff member to no more than six customers;

 the attendance record indicates a minimum of 20 hours of training;